Gregorio F. Zaide

-Gregorio Fernandez Zaide (May 25, 1907 – October 31, 1986) was a Filipino historian, author and politician from the town of Pagsanjan, Laguna in the Philippines.
-A multi-awarded author, Zaide wrote 67 books and more than 500 articles about history, he is known as the "Dean of Filipino Historiographers."
+Gregorio Fernandez Zaide (May 25, 1907 – October 31, 1986) was a Filipino historian, author, and politician from the town of Pagsanjan, Laguna, Philippines.
+A multi-awarded author, Zaide wrote 67 books and more than 500 articles about history, and is known as the "Dean of Filipino Historiographers."
 He was one of the founders of the International Association of Historians of Asia (IAHA), and president of the Philippine Historical Association for three terms.
 As a politician, he served as the mayor of his hometown of Pagsanjan from 1971 to 1975.